 What about other additions to your child’s curriculum?

-kids have become better students--and improved their math scores--when they were taught about the plasticity of intelligence.
+they are taught about the plasticity of intelligence.
+This may be

-Computers may also be helpful for individualized drills and practice in math, reading, and other topics.
+And computers may be helpful for individualized drills and practice in math, reading, and other topics.

 James Kulik (2003) analyzed almost 400 studies of computers in the classroom—including 61 controlled studies published after 1990.